MacTakeAwayData Rank – 9 stars out of 10

 This compact solid state drive gets its power from your Mac.
 Though the USB cable you use to connect it up to your Mac.

-Sounds technical but this is what it means in the real world.
+Don’t worry.
+This is what it means in the real world.

 If your Mac is a: